• Skip to primary navigation

 • You may also like

 But these healthy egg bites are not just for weekdays.
-They are a great option for your next brunch too.
+They are a great option for your next brunch spread too!

-You can go a lot of different directions with baked egg cups.
+You can go in a lot of different directions with baked egg cups.
 I've listed some variations further down in this post.
-But these are my absolute favorite!
+But these Spinach and feta egg bites are my absolute favorite!
 The creamy eggs are packed with a fresh, healthy combination of Greek flavors from the veggies and the briny olives and feta provide a punch of salty flavor.

 The ingredients for baked egg cups are shown arranged on a counter.

-1. Preheat your oven to 350ºF.
+1. Cook the Veggies - Preheat your oven to 350ºF.
 In a skillet over medium heat add one tablespoon of olive oil.
 Then sauté your peppers and onion for 4-5 minutes, stirring occasionally, until they are softened.
 Add the spinach and cook until wilted, around 2 minutes.
 Remove from the heat and let cool.

-2. Lightly beat the eggs in a large mixing bowl, then stir in the cream, salt, and pepper.
-Then add the cooled vegetables and stir to combine.
+2. Mix the Eggs and Veggies - Lightly beat the eggs in a large mixing bowl, then stir in the cream, salt, and pepper.
+Then add the cooled vegetables and remaining ingredients and stir to combine.

 Collage showing the steps to prepare the egg bites.

-1. Spray the muffin tin with cooking spray to coat, then ladle the egg and vegetable mixture into the cups, filling them about ¾ full.
+1. Add to the Muffin Pan - Spray the muffin tin with cooking spray to coat, then ladle the egg and vegetable mixture into the cups, filling them about ¾ full.

 Close up of a baked egg muffin.

 Just about any diced or crumbled meats or chopped veggies can go into these baked egg bites.
-You can make variations right in the same pan by adding your mix ins to the muffin tin then pouring the eggs over top, instead of mixing everything together in the bowl.
-Some of our favorite combinations are:
+You can make variations right in the same pan by adding your mix-ins to the muffin tin and then pouring the eggs over the top instead of mixing everything together in the bowl.
+Some of my favorite combinations are:

 • Ham and Cheddar Cheese Egg Cups - This classic combination is a kid favorite!
 Diced ham and shredded cheddar cheese are all you need.